 Business data elements, or BDEs, are key to creating understandable and cross-company analytical outputs, including reports, charts, graphs, indicators, and other visualizations.
 Proper setup of a multi-server starting point, even if only 4 or 5 nodes, is necessary to avoid immense headaches when your success necessitates adding 10 or 20 more nodes.

-That big data strategy edge
+Planning your big data strategy

 Planning a big data strategy will require you to rethink the way you manage, operate, and analyze your business.
 And getting guidance while developing your strategy prior to your implementation can help you avoid problems that might waste valuable time to resolve on your own.
 It’s important to recognize that big data ecosystems are still relatively new.